 City Planning staff will make a presentation to explain the nature of the proposed new CIP and describe the proposed grants programs.
 Members of the public are welcome to make oral submissions at that time or provide written comments to the City Clerk ahead of time.

 Subject to City Council’s approval of the proposed new CIP, which includes a repeal of the two existing CIPs, City Council has allocated some initial funding to support these strategic priorities.
 Annual funding will be considered by Council during budget discussions.

-An online application form will be made available and applications will be received throughout the year.
+An online application form will be made available and applications will be received at various in-take periods throughout the year.
 Applicants must meet the general and specific eligibility requirements.

 Additional information can be obtained by contacting the staff member listed above or by visiting the Department of Planning on the ground floor of City Hall (Monday-Friday, 8:30am-4:30pm)

 The page you are attempting to view is not currently compatible